 The RCC mixture has a lower hydration temperature and poisson ratio of about 0.15 to 0.20.

-Creep: The creep of the RCC will depend on the aggregate, the water-cement ratio, the age and period of loading.
+Creep: The creep of the RCC will depend on the aggregate, the water-cement ratio, age, and period of loading.

 RCC with excessive compressive strength and low elastic modulus offers high creep.